The Importance of Early Improvement in Treatment

 Early response to treatment does not appear to have the same overall predictive utility as with AN and BED.

-- Results showed that early reductions in the frequency of binge/purge episodes were associated with end of treatment remission in adult BN clients receiving day hospital treatment
+- Results showed that early reductions in the frequency of binge/purge episodes were associated with the end of treatment remission in adult BN clients receiving day hospital treatment

 - Reductions in depressive symptoms early in treatment were predictive of treatment outcomes